onmyway133/Omnia/README.md

 ## Description

 **Omnia** contains a huge collection of handy extensions for your everyday project.
-Inspired by utility and standard libraries from many other languages such as Kotlin, Ruby, Javascript, Haskell, ... **Omnia** implements the most necessary extensions.
-It won't add 💩 or anti patterns.
+Inspired by utility and standard libraries from many other languages such as Kotlin, Ruby, Javascript, Haskell, ... **Omnia** implements the most necessary extensions

-All extension names use prefix `e` (e stands for extension) to avoid potential conflicts, and to give you clue that these are not built in by default.

-Supports iOS, macOS, tvOS, watchOS.

-For other sugar
+For other sweets

 - [Anchors](https://github.com/onmyway133/Anchors) ⚓️ Declarative, extensible, powerful Auto Layout
 - [On](https://github.com/onmyway133/On) 🍩 Unified communication pattern for iOS and macOS